 Physical and Psychological Considerations

 Studying abroad can be stressful.
 Physical or psychological disorders under control at home can become serious under the additional stresses of adjusting to a new culture.
-If you have a physical or psychological issue that requires ongoing treatment or surveillance by a doctor, you should consult with your physician about the prospect of studying abroad and the consequences of cultural adjustment and different medical practices.If you are concerned about these issues, you are encouraged to speak to your Residence Dean.
+If you have a physical or psychological issue that requires ongoing treatment or surveillance by a clinician, you should consult with your physician about the prospect of studying abroad and the consequences of cultural adjustment and different medical practices.If you are concerned about these issues, you are encouraged to speak to your Residence Dean.
 Residence Deans can advise students about personal matters, mental health concerns, academic policy issues and assist with personal emergencies.
-The Residence Deans for the Bing Overseas Studies Program are as follows:
+Please click here to access the list of Residence Deans assigned to BOSP Programs.

 If you have had psychological difficulties currently or in the past, talk with someone at Counseling and Psychological Services (CAPS) at Vaden Health Center before deciding to study abroad.
 Consultation with CAPS is confidential, unless you specifically ask that Overseas Studies be alerted.
 You can reach CAPS 24-‐ hours a day at (650) 723-‐3785.
 Finally, please notify the on-‐site program director or staff of any illness/medical condition so that they are informed and can help you in case of an emergency.